What is swimmer's itch?

 - People go out swimming.

-What symptoms do you get and what does the rash look like?
+What symptoms do you get from swimmer's itch and what does the rash look like?

 Specific diagnosis is difficult.
 Skin biopsies are not helpful.
 There is no widely available blood test that gives specific indication that cercaria have caused the itching.